hackborn/sqi/README.md

 # sqi
 A simple Go query library for interface{}s.

-**Sqi** is a simple way to ask questions about your data.
+**Sqi** lets you ask questions about your data.
 It can be used to find values and extract results from complex user data, as well as data that has been hydrated via an encoding such as JSON.

-## EXAMPLE ##
+## QUICK START ##

-Sqi lets you access nested data via a simple topic string.
-It provides a general function `Eval()` for locating a result, along with conveniences such as `EvalInt()`, `EvalString()`, etc. for typed results.
+Sqi accesses nested data via a simple topic string.
+It provides the general function `Eval()` for locating a result, along with conveniences such as `EvalInt()`, `EvalString()`, etc. for typed results.
+The general use case is to provide a path (`/`) delimited string and data to an Eval() function.

 Here's a complete example:

 ```